mahirasef09/typeScript/README.md

 }</pre>

 ## **never Type:**
-The never type represents a value that never occurs.When functions never return, throw errors or infinite loops or impossible types it's used.
+Unlike any or unknown type, nothing can be assigned to never type.
+The never type represents a value that never occurs.When a function never return or throw errors or infinite loops or impossible types it's used.
 Main purpose of using never type is ensuring code correctness and exhaustiveness.

 ### <ins>Example:</ins>
 <pre>function throwError(message: string): never {